 Central Sonoma Watershed Project

-The CSWP has exceeded its original 50-year design life and needs a comprehensive system-wide assessment to ensure it can reliably mitigate flood hazards in the City of Santa Rosa and surrounding unincorporated areas for future generations.
-Given the age of CSWP facilities, development and land-use changes that have occurred over the last 60 years, population growth, and newly available seismic risk and future climate data, Sonoma Water has entered into a cooperative funding agreement with the NRCS to conduct a vulnerability assessment of CSWP facilities and to develop a new Watershed Plan – Environmental Document (Watershed Plan-ED) under the Public Law 83-566 (PL-566) Program.
-The purpose of the Watershed Plan-ED is to identify and evaluate feasible alternatives that restore or improve flood protection and mitigate vulnerabilities to increase community resilience over the next 50 years.
-The Watershed Plan-ED will document potential costs, benefits, and environmental impacts of the alternatives.
+The Central Sonoma Watershed Project has exceeded its original 50-year design life and needs a comprehensive system-wide assessment to ensure it can reliably mitigate flood hazards in Santa Rosa and the surrounding unincorporated areas for future generations.
+Given the age of the Central Sonoma Watershed Project facilities, development and land-use changes that have occurred over the last 60 years, population growth, and newly available seismic risk and future climate data, Sonoma Water has entered into a cooperative funding agreement with the Natural Resources Conservation Service to conduct a vulnerability assessment of the facilities and to develop a new Watershed Plan – Environmental Document under the Public Law 83-566 Program.
+The purpose of the watershed plan is to identify and evaluate feasible alternatives that restore or improve flood protection and mitigate vulnerabilities to increase community resilience over the next 50 years.
+The watershed plan will document potential costs, benefits and environmental impacts of the alternatives.

-As the Federal Lead Agency, NRCS will assist Sonoma Water and publish a combined Watershed Plan – Environmental Document (Watershed Plan – ED) that complies with the National Environmental Policy Act (NEPA).
-Sonoma Water will complete a separate California Environmental Quality Act, AB 52, and state and federal regulatory permit process.
+As the federal lead agency, Natural Resources Conservation Service will assist Sonoma Water and publish a combined Watershed Plan – Environmental Document that complies with the National Environmental Policy Act.
+Sonoma Water will complete a separate California Environmental Quality Act, AB 52 and state and federal regulatory permit process.

 video en español